-Annual ryegrass, cereal rye, and triticale, are all Winter-Hardy grasses and will be considered as a group.
+Annual ryegrass, cereal rye, and triticale are all winter-hardy grasses and will be considered as a group.

-Crimson clover is unique as the only legume, and although oats are technically a grass, this fall variety will winterkill and therefore occupies a different functional space than the other grasses considered in this mix, and will be considered separately.
+And although oats are technically a grass, this fall's planted variety will winterkill and therefore occupies a different functional space than other grasses considered in this mix and will be considered separately.

 As always, start with the monoculture rate for each species.

 And as a highly competitive species, the seeding rate of oats is recommended at 40 pounds per acre.

-You will notice that I rounded up some values for practicality.
+You'll notice that I rounded up some values for practicality.